xypnox/blag_zola/content/page/about.md

 comments: false
 ---

 I am Aditya Vikram Singh aka `xypnox`.
+Know about the story of getting the name [here](../why-xypnox).

 I am a Physics Student at IIT Kharagpur.